dmitry-t/inkscape-export-layers/README.md

    \end{document}
    ```
-1. Compile  (I highly recommend `latexmk -pdf` which will handle compilation on its own and recompile when source files change)
+1. Compile (highly recommended `latexmk -pdf` which will handle compilation on its own and recompile when source files change)